python-adaptive/paper/paper.md

   These mehods can suggest a new point to calculate based on \textit{all} existing data at that time; however, this is an expensive operation.
   An alternative is to use local algorithms---in contrast to the previously mentioned global algorithms---which can suggest a new point, based only on the data in the immediate vicinity of a new point.
   This approach works well, even when using hundreds of computers simultaneously because the point suggestion algorithm is cheap (fast) to evaluate.
-  We provide a reference implementation and show its performance.
+  We provide a reference implementation in Python and show its performance.
 acknowledgements: |
   We'd like to thank ...
 contribution: |